rtlabs-com/p-net/doc/profinet_basics.rst

 Where:

-* CControl: Request from IO-device
+* DControl: Request to IO-device
-* DControl: Request from IO-controller
+* CControl: Request to IO-controller

 Real Time Class: